ExWeiv/easy-auth/README.md

 We are on the way of creating a documentation, but it's not available right now.
 But we have auto-complete and TS support if you have enabled Git integration in your Wix website then you'll see integrated examples and docs with auto-completes.

 Check out our YouTube Channel for tutorials.

+### About Steam OAuth Process

+Steam is not providing any actual oauth flow, there isn't any official API to handle auth process with Steam, instead you have openid which plays a role as another 3rd party provider to handle authentication with Steam.
+But main problem with that is passing state with this option is not possible.
+Which means a big security issue when you are dealing with auth process.

+You'll have two functions, first is `redirectURL` second is `authUser` which is also possible with other providers but! issue here is as we said you can't pass a state and you won't get any token as response what you'll get is the Steam user id (a public info of any steam user) and you'll make a call to Steam web API to get the public data of user like profile photo nickname etc.

+You'll need to find a way to verify logins/users like what we do with states.

 ---